darshan1805/Lab-5_202001034/README.md

 # Lab-5_202001034
 # Darshan Popat

 In this lab I learned how to use mypy tool for checking errors in python code.
+The code used for testing is uploaded as a py file in this repository.
 Here are the screenshots of the errors found in my code:

 ## 1
 ![image](https://user-images.githubusercontent.com/77342058/225271014-4e36312b-bad7-493a-b611-e9635a32efdc.png)